-In recognition of the strong social and economic significance of the non-profit sector to the Australian community, The Harvard Club of Australia is offering two Fellowships to attend the highly regarded six-day course Strategic Perspectives in Nonprofit Management in July 2022 at the Harvard Business School.
+In recognition of the strong social and economic significance of the non-profit sector to the Australian community, The Harvard Club of Australia is offering 2 x Fellowships to attend the highly regarded six-day course Strategic Perspectives in Nonprofit Management in July 2023 at the Harvard Business School.

-The Harvard Club of Australia Ferris Family Fellowships help fulfil the increasing demand for managerial skills and strategic decision-making within the not-for-profit sector.
+The Harvard Club of Australia Ferris Family Fellowships helps fulfill the increasing demand for managerial skills and strategic decision-making within the not-for-profit sector.
 The course will assist participants to examine their missions, develop new strategies and improve the effectiveness of their organisations.

 About the course

-Today’s nonprofit organizations are faced with shifting demands for services, resource constraints, and diverse operational challenges.
+Today’s non-profit organisations are faced with shifting demands for services, resource constraints, and diverse operational challenges.
 They must also learn to navigate the advent of new technology and new sources of funding.
-To fulfill their missions, nonprofit leaders must step up their game and create organizations that can thrive in the midst of change.
-Exploring crucial concepts and skills for nonprofit leadership, this program will prepare you to strengthen management and accountability while leading the evolution needed to create an effective, high-performing organization.
+To fulfill their missions, non-profit leaders must step up their game and create organizations that can thrive in the midst of change.
+Exploring crucial concepts and skills for non-profit leadership, this program will prepare you to strengthen management and accountability while leading the evolution needed to create an effective, high-performing organization.

 This program delivers the strategic perspectives, practical frameworks, and leadership skills you need to drive high performance across the organization.
-You will leave prepared to take decisive action and create a more responsive, successful, and sustainable nonprofit organization.
+You will leave prepared to take decisive action and create a more responsive, successful, and sustainable non-profit organisation.

 What you will learn

-Through a rich learning experience that includes faculty presentations, case studies on nonprofit organizations, group exercises, and structured and informal group discussions, you will explore how today’s nonprofit leaders are tackling a broad range of challenges.
-As you enhance core skills crucial to leading nonprofit organizations, you will prepare to implement new strategies and drive change across your organization.
+Through a rich learning experience that includes faculty presentations, case studies on non-profit organizations, group exercises, and structured and informal group discussions, you will explore how today’s non-profit leaders are tackling a broad range of challenges.
+As you enhance core skills crucial to leading non-profit organizations, you will prepare to implement new strategies and drive change across your organisation.

 Who should attend?

-Recipients of the 2022 Ferris Family Fellowships will attend the Strategic Perspectives in Nonprofit Management course in July 2022 over 7 days.
+Recipients of the 2023 Ferris Family Fellowships will attend the Strategic Perspectives in Non-profit Management course in 2023.

-There are two Ferris Family Fellowships available for 2022.
+There are 2 x Ferris Family Fellowships available for 2023

-The award of $A15,000 each covers the course fees, accommodation, meals and travel to/from Boston.
-HCA also encourage Fellows to visit kindred organisations while in North America.
+The award of $A15,000 each covers the course fees, accommodation, meals, and travel to/from Boston.
+HCA also encourages Fellows to visit kindred organisations while in North America.